RahulKodate/WebXperience/Assignment-3/README.md

 8. Clicking on any of the green arrows will expand the particular row.
 Clicking it again will collapse it (i.e., toggle view on click)

+Solution:

+I have used an external Script file and external style and table css file.

+All the above requirments have be fulfied.
+The table do not expand at start.
+When we click on checkbox button the row turns yellow and and delete and edit button shows up.
+We can also delete the row.
+The edit buttons gives a prompt.
+Also we can add new row using add new student button.

+Thank you.